 NETWORK Advocates for Federal Policies That:

-A living wage is integral to our understanding of work.
-Living wages ensure workers can care for themselves and their families and meet their housing, nutrition, health and other needs regardless of where they live.
-Wages must allow a worker to provide for themselves and their families.
+Establishing living wage is integral to our understanding of work.
+Living wages ensure workers can care for themselves and their families and meet their housing, nutrition, health, and other needs regardless of where they live.
+Wages must allow a worker to meet the economic needs of themselves and their families.
 A crucial step in achieving a living wage is increasing our current minimum wage and indexing improvements to inflation.

-Require employers to pay equitable wages and provide safe, healthy, and humanizing working conditions for all workers
+Require employers to pay equitable wages and provide safe, healthy, and humanizing working conditions for all workers.

-Pursue full employment
+Pursue full employment.